-Had Darren Wilson, the officer involved in the Michael Brown shooting, worn a body worn camera, the case might have had a different outcome.
+If the officer involved in the Michael Brown shooting, Darren Wilson, had a body camera, the case might have had a different outcome.
 The ability for the jury to see something first person can be invaluable to their decision.

-Here?s an example: In the video embedded below, courtesy of ABC News, we see two pieces of evidence: footage of a confrontation taken from the dash-cam, along with evidence taken from the body worn camera.
+For example, in the video embedded below, courtesy of ABC News, we see two pieces of evidence.
+First, footage of a confrontation taken from the dash-cam.
+Second, evidence taken from the body worn camera.
 As the first half of the video shows, the police officer in question tackles the suspect for seemingly no reason.
-The body-cam, however, tells a completely different story.
+The body camera, however, tells a completely different story.

-What the white Kia in the driveway blocks is the event that takes place at 1:53 of the video, whereas the suspect openly tries to assault the police officer in question.
-In this instance, had a body worn camera not been issued, the jury may have interpreted this in a completely different way.
+The white Kia in the driveway blocks the event that takes place at 1:53 of the video.
+The suspect openly tries to assault the police officer in question.
+In this instance, had a body-worn camera not been issued, the jury may have interpreted this in a completely different way.

-Last year, Primeau Forensics had the opportunity to test and review one of these body worn cameras, the VieVu LE2.
-These cameras would be phenomenal for police forces all over the U.S. It?s 72-degree wide angle lens allows for a wider first person perspective, so that even a suspect standing at a distance from the officer is still being recorded.
-The near-professional quality of the audio and video ensure a clear understanding of the situation, and the digital signature security ensures that the video footage cannot be tampered with while on the device.
+Last year, Primeau Forensics had the opportunity to test and review one of these body-worn cameras, the VIEVU LE2.
+These cameras would be phenomenal for police forces all over the U.S. It’s 72-degree wide angle lens allows for a wider first person perspective.
+That means even a suspect standing at a distance from the officer is still being recorded.
+The near-professional quality of the audio and video ensure a clear understanding of the situation.
+In addition, the digital signature security ensures that the video footage is tamper-proof while on the device.

-Body worn cameras could completely revolutionize the court system and how it interprets evidence.
+In conclusion, body worn cameras could completely revolutionize the court system and how it interprets evidence.
 Video like this can be instrumental to the outcome of a case, as it provides the most realistic representation of what exactly transpired in a given confrontation.
-As shown above, not even a dash-cam can always show us everything, but having a first person perspective of a given confrontation is pivotal to the jury?s final decision.
+As shown above, not even a dash-cam can always show us everything.
+However, having a first person perspective of a given confrontation is pivotal to the jury’s final decision.